voidprove/voidprove.github.io/teaching.markdown

 2018 Fall                                             Phil 149: ​Special Topics in Philosophy of Logic and Mathematics: Nonclassical Logic
 2019 Spring                                           Phil 25B: Modern Philosophy
 2019 Summer                                           Phil W12A: Introduction to Logic
+2019 Fall                                             Phil 140A: Intermediate Logic
+2020 Spring                                           Phil 12A: Introduction to Logic 2020 Fall                                             Phil 143: Modal Logic
 -------------                                         ------------------------------------------------------------------